-Performance obligations and revenue recognition policies
+Performance obligations and revenue recognition policies SLERS 15 establishes a comprehensive framework for

 SLFRS 15 establishes a comprehensive framework for determining whether, how much and when revenue is recognised.

 The Group is in the business of supplying electricity to the Ceylon Electricity Board.
 Revenue from contracts with customers is recognised when control of the goods or services are transferred to the customer at an amount that reflects the consideration to which the Group expects to be entitled in exchange for those goods or services.
 The Group has generally concluded that it is the principal in its revenue arrangements.